Irish & Everest

-By June 2018, Everest had been successfully climbed 61 times by 51 different climbers from Ireland and Northern Ireland.
-In total, there has been 121 attempts to climb the mountain by 87 Irish climbers.
+By June 2018, Everest had been successfully climbed 63 times by 51 different Irish climbers from and/or based in Ireland and Northern Ireland.
+In total, there has been 123 attempts to climb Everest by 87 different Irish climbers.
 The headline stats are as follows…

 - The first Irish climber to reach the summit of Everest was Dawson Stelfox from Antrim in 1993.

 - Noel Hanna (Co.
 Down – living in S. Africa) has 8 summits – Noel is an accomplished guide.

 - Robert Smith (Co.
 Tyrone – living in Fort William) has 4 summits – Robert is an accomplished guide.

 - Pat Falvey & Lynne Hanna have 2 summits each – once from each side of Everest.